bkshepherd/DaisySeedProjects/GuitarPedal1590b/docs/README.md

 The KiCad files are included for the full schematic and pcb board layout in the **pcb** folder.
 You really don't need to know anything about KiCad to order the PCB and get it made, but they are there for reference.

-I like to order my PCBs from https://oshpark.com, but anywhere should work fine.
+I like to order my PCBs from https://oshpark.com or https://www.jlcpcb.com, but anywhere should work fine.

 Visit that website and simply upload the **DaisySeedPedal1590b.kicad_pcb** file.
 They will show you what it's going to look like and they will give you a price for ordering 3 pcbs (that's their minimum order).
 I think I paid ~$40.
 It will take a week or two for it arrive and they look like this: